Now, I’ve set my own course, in search of my new normal …

 “You’re the fairest of them all,” my mirror said year after year.

 My melanoma didn’t start out as a mole.
 It started as a new suspicious spot (pinkish-tan) that showed up smack dab on the top of my head, where my hair naturally parted.
-However, I did have two dysplastic Nevis’ removed about six months prior to this spot showing up.
+However, I did have two dysplastic Nevis’ removed about six months before this spot showed up.
 And this new spot on my head did change over the course of 3 1/2 years.
-The color / shape evolved until it became a much thicker bump, and changed to a blackish, reddish and bluish color as of last November.
+The color/shape evolved until it became a much thicker bump, and changed to a blackish, reddish and bluish color as of last November.
 That’s when I called my doctor.
 They scheduled my appointment for late January.
 Once examined, I was advised to see a dermatologist to have an immediate biopsy.
 April 2, the dermatologist confirmed the biopsy as a thick T3a melanoma, non-ulcerated (thank -God).
 She referred a surgeon and a plastic surgeon.
 Sentinel node biopsy and wide excision reconstructive surgery happened on April 20.
 They also removed several lymph nodes.

 I wish they removed all the mirrors from my house, my car, and my salon before I left the hospital.